United Green CORE

 🌱 Project Status Update: Native Plant Olympics

-Status: In Progress — Winners to be announced end of September 2025
+Status: In progress.
+Winners to be announced at the end of September 2025.

-The first-ever Native Plant Olympics, a student-led environmental competition in White Plains, is underway and approaching its exciting finale.
+The first Native Plant Olympics, a student-led environmental competition in White Plains, is underway and approaching its final stage.

-• Activity: Students have been planting and caring for a mystery seed, recently revealed as bee balm — a pollinator-friendly native plant
+Students planted and cared for a mystery seed, now revealed as Bee Balm, a native plant that supports pollinators.

-• Educational Impact: Participants are gaining hands-on lessons in ecological awareness, native plants, and climate action — while proving that nature can be part of a fun, student-led competition
+Participants are gaining hands-on experience in native plants, pollinators, biodiversity, and climate awareness through a student-led competition model.

 April 22, 2025

-We are pleased to announce that we have received an invitation from the Youth Climate Action Fund and the Mayor's office to showcase our projects at their upcoming Earth Day event.
+We were invited by the Youth Climate Action Fund and the City of White Plains Mayor’s Office to showcase our projects at an Earth Day event.

 February 11, 2025

-We were invited by the City of White Plains to submit our application for a grant to help combat climate change.
+We were invited by the City of White Plains to submit a grant application supporting youth-led climate initiatives.

-This opportunity allows the City to fund micro-grants to rapidly launch and support youth-led climate initiatives - like us!.
+This opportunity allows the City to fund micro-grants that help launch and scale local climate action projects.

 Bloomberg philanthropies